ChewOnThis/cablespicetifycli/README.md

 This guide provides a detailed explanation of how the three main components — the **Server**, the **Auth Token Manager**, and the **Shortcut Script** — work together.
 It also includes installation steps, dependencies, usage instructions, and how to run the system.
-This shit took me like 10 full hours of fucking with and ik I'm new but I'm proud brev lemme have it.
+This shit took me like 10 full hours of fucking with to make this bullshit work.
 Updates for UI shit will come probably, lazy atm.

 ---